jhoopes/laravel-selenium-driver/README.md

 ## Documentation

  - Documentation is currently in the works.
+ - To see what is in the current API look through the traits directory for function names.

 ## Future features
  - A more fleshed out API
  - Additional helpers for JS widgets like selectize, dropzone, etc.
  - Tests for this package
  - Better documentation